 BUS 347.
 Production and Operations Management.
 4. Survey of operations management concepts and techniques associated with producing goods or providing services.
 A selection of decision-making tools will be reviewed and discussed in cases and, when possible, implemented in computer programs.
-Prerequisites: ACCT 201, ACCT 311, ECON 221, ECON 222, MATH 112 and BUS 241.
+Prerequisites: ACCT 201, ACCT 311, ECON 221, ECON 222 and BUS 241 (all with grades C- or better) and passing business math test with a grade of 75% or higher.

 BUS 371.
 Nonprofit Management.
 4. Examines the role of the nonprofit sector in the United States economy.
 Students learn about specific business applications in the context of nonprofit organizations, with specific emphasis on management, accounting, marketing, law and planning.
-Students also examine the function of the mission within these organizations, as well as fund-raising options and practices.
+Students also examine the function of the mission within these organizations, as well as fundraising options and practices.